Artisan Sourdough Bread Recipe

 Table of Contents

-4. How do you know when sourdough is ready for bread?
+4. How do you know when sourdough starter is ready to make bread?

 5. Pro Tip: Try the float test